fiduswriter/diffDOM/README.md

 ```js
 dd.apply(elementA, diff);
 ```
-Now elementA will have been changed to be structurally equal to elementB.
+Now `elementA` will have been changed to be structurally equal to `elementB`.

 ### Advanced uses